 To reduce the amount of hair falling out after giving birth, it’s wise to not have your hair tied in a tight ponytail.
 Even if this is your hairstyle of choice, this can cause more shedding.
 It’s advised to use a scrunchie over rubber bands or small hairbands.
 Make sure you wait until the shedding has stopped before returning to bands.

 When it comes to reducing the effects of postpartum hair loss, a head massage may be the answer.
 Many people swear by head massages as a way to relieve tension and reduce stress levels.
 Head massages also boost blood flow to your scalp which can stimulate hair follicles.
 Head massages are also known to ease headache or migraine pain, lower blood pressure, and increase circulation to your neck.

 Your body goes through a lot throughout pregnancy and the aftermath.
-Once your little one has arrived in the world, you may feel self-conscious about your postpartum hair loss.
+Once your little one has arrived in the world, you may feel self-conscious about your postpartum hair loss, to the point where you may even be looking into having a neograft in Denver, or somewhere more local to you, in order to help restore your hair.
 Even though it happens to millions of women across the world, some new mothers suffer worse than others.
 If you are losing a lot of hair and feel embarrassed, it’s time to speak to your GP.
 For the time being, you may benefit from wearing a wig from julia-lampard.co.uk which can put a spring in your step and boost your confidence.
 Whatever you do, you mustn’t suffer in silence.
 Once you reach out to others, this can reduce stress which could be prolonging the shedding.

 Hair loss after giving birth can be alarming and a cause of concern.
 However, it must be reiterated that postpartum hair loss is completely natural and shouldn’t be anything to worry about.
 If you have any concerns, don’t hesitate in speaking to your GP.